alt-magick/WAV-Editor/README.md

 Edit WAV Files as Spread Sheets

 WAV files are made up of a series of ampliudes from quiet to loud.
-Each sample has a value for its amplitude.
+Each sample has a amplitude represented by a numeric value.
 Multiple samples create sound waves that we recognize.

+This program makes a spread sheet file of each sample in a wav.

-Convert a WAV file to CSV by typing:
+To convert a WAV file int CSV type:

 wav2data.exe file.wav output.csv